-The tax, approved by voters in 1999, authorizes a maximum tax of 5 percent on motel bills.
-However, until 2007, the council levied the tax at 3 percent each year.
+The lodging, or tourism, tax, approved by voters in 1999, authorizes a maximum tax of 5 percent on motel bills.

 The tax goes into a tourism fund that is overseen by an appointed tourism commission, which contracts with the Washington Area Chamber of Commerce to undertake tourism activities.
 The Chamber also contributes to the tourism fund.

 Of the revenue collected each year, 95 percent goes for promoting tourism and 5 percent goes to defray expenses of the tourism commission.